joannakl/aps_s20/syllabus.markdown

         F   less than 65

 The grade of *Incomplete* is reserved for students who, for legitimate and documented reason, miss the final exam.
 The grade of *Incomplete* **will not be given** to student who started falling behind in class.
 Those students should withdraw from the class or switch to *Pass/Fail* option.

-# Exams
+## Exams
 ---
 There will be a midterm and a final exam.
 All exams are cumulative, timed and synchronous.

-__Missing an exam:__ There will be no make-up exams.
-Failure to take an exam counts as a zero grade on that exam.
-The only exception to this rule is for students who have a legitimate medical or personal emergency.
-These students need to talk to the instructor as soon as possible (trying to excuse an exam absence a week after it happened will not work).
+The exams are paper-based.
+You are expected to write algorithms and apply given algorithms (no coding).

+__Missing an exam:__ If you miss the midterm exam, the final exam score will count for both exams.
+If you miss the final exam, you will receive a grade of incomplete in the course and you will need to take the final exam during the first week of the spring semester.

-# Homework / Weekly Problem Sets
+## Homework / Weekly Problem Sets
 ---

 Each week you will have a problem set to solve (several problems of varying difficulty).
-Each problem set is weighted equally.
-No late submissions will be accepted for the homework problems.
+You should expect 12 problem sets with 5 problems each.
+(These numbers may be adjusted if there are significant changes to the course scheduling.)
+Fifty highest scoring problems will count towards your course grade.
+There will be no late submissions on problem sets for any reason (this is why we will be dropping ten lowest scores).
+We will try to avoid having due dates that conflict with major holidays, but it is not always possible.

+After the due date for each problem set, we will announce one problem (and one alternative problem) from the problem set for which you need to record a 5 minute long explanation of your solution.
+If you submitted a solution to the announced problem, then you have to explain that problem.
+If you did not, but submitted a solution to the alternative problem, then you need to explain your solution to that problem.
+Finally, if you were not able to submit solutions to either of the posted problems, you can submit an explanation of any problem that you submitted.
+You do not need to pass all (or even any) of the autograder tests in order to explain your solutions.
+These will be graded on clarity of the explanation and consistency of the explanation with the submitted code, not the correctness of your solution.

-# Online Contests
+## Online Contests
 ---

-Throughout the semester we will let you know about various online contests.
-You need to participate in one or more and submit passing solutions to six different problems (in a single contest or in multiple ones).
+You need to participate in one or more of the regular contests hosted on [Codeforces](https://codeforces.com).
+You need to submit passing solutions to five different problems (in a single contest or in multiple ones).
+Your solutions need to be submited while the contest is active, not after the contests concludes.
 Think of this as practice of your skills in the real world.

+The CodeForces contests fall under different divisions (division 1 contains the most challenging problems, division 2 has somewhat simpler problems, and so on).
+Problems that you solve in divison 1 and all but problem A in division 2 contests earn you full credit.
+Problem A in division 2 and all problems in division 3 and 4 contests earn you 75% credit.

+Check the [calendar of contests on Codeforces site](https://codeforces.com/calendar) for upcoming contests.
+There are contests added on a regular basis.

+## Group Project
+---

+Early on in the semester, you will be placed in a small student group.
+You will need to prepare material on a given topic (this will include a short tutorial presentation on the topic, and a collection of a few problems that other students in the class can attempt).
+Each group will be allocated 20 minutes during one of the lectures to present their topic.

 # Academic Integrity Policy
 ---